 - Dates: November 20 to December 23, 2020

 - Hours: 12-8 PM every day except Mondays

 - Location: F Street NW between 7th and 9th Streets; NW Entrance is outside the National Portrait Gallery and Smithsonian American Art Museum

-This is a brand new addition to the DC Christmas celebrations in 2019.
-Enchant Christmas is set to take over Nats Park this holiday season with what’s being billed as the largest light maze in the world.
+After its debut in 2019, Enchant is coming back to DC for the 2021 season!
+Enchant Christmas is set to take over Nats Park this holiday season once again with the largest light maze in the world.
 In addition to the maze, there will be an ice skating trail through the park and Christmas market featuring over 60 local and international artisans and vendors.

 Enchant Christmas Info:

 - Admission: $39 for adults, $29 for youths (3-17).
 Upgrades available

 - Dates: November 26 – January 2, 2022